 - Theft by deception.

 - Tricking someone to steal.

 - Theft by taking.

 Larceny is punished at the state level in varying degrees.
 It can be a misdemeanor or a felony, depending on the circumstances of the case and the value of the stolen goods.
+Misdemeanor charges are less serious than felony charges, and carry smaller penalties, such as smaller fines or minimal jail time.
 Federal laws also define larceny punishments.

 Larceny charges and punishments differ.
 In order to understand your specific situation, contacting an attorney can be useful to you.
-To learn more about federal larceny and defending your case, you can call Ruane Attorneys at 203-925-9200.
-We are happy to discuss your case with you at any time.
-We can clarify what you are up against and help you find a way to defend yourself.
-You don’t have to go through this process alone.
-Learn more by contacting us today.
+To learn more about federal larceny and defending your case, you can contact an attorney.
+An attorney can answer your questions, help you go through your options, and determine the best course of action given your situation.
+If you are looking for a way to defend your rights, talking with an attorney is a good first step.